 If he would have taken a hammer to any devices left, he would have gotten off the hook.

-And they're going to have a lot of egg on their face, my prediction.
+And it's not getting to where they think, and they're going to have a lot of egg on their face, is my prediction.

 Do we have equal justice under the law?

-Is anybody really gonna get to the bottom of the deep state about a leak a day, including conversations the president of the United States has with the President of Mexico and the Prime Minister of Australia, including as much negative raw intelligence that takes a guy like General Flynn and ruins his life,
+Is anybody really going to get to the bottom of the deep state about a leak a day, including conversations the president of the United States has with the president of Mexico and the prime minister of Australia, including as much negative raw intelligence that takes a guy like General Flynn and ruins his life, which was illegal from the get-go, or the unmasking of hundreds of people by a UN ambassador, Samantha Power,

-which was illegal from the get-go, or the unmasking of hundreds of people by a UN ambassador, uh Samantha Power, then the investigation into the general counsel of the FBI, James Comey, the FBI, James Baker of the FBI.
+then the investigation into the general counsel of the FBI, James Comey of the FBI, James Baker of the FBI.

-And then of course we've got Susan Rice, Samantha Power, Ben Rhodes, James Clapper, who made it easier for all this to happen.
+And then, of course, we've got Susan Rice, Samantha Power, Ben Rhodes, James Clapper, who made it easier for all this to happen.

 It's unbelievable.

-Whatever happened to the need for a warrant, whatever happened to the laws and the rules governing surveillance and unmasking and leaking of raw intelligence.
+And I just, I really worry if we're shredding a Constitution and equal justice under the law and Fourth Amendment protections against unreasonable search and seizure, whatever happened to the need for a warrant, whatever happened to the laws and the rules governing surveillance and unmasking and leaking of raw intelligence.

 And what about the conflicts of Robert Mueller?